osic/persistent-resources-tests-parse/README.md

 Tool for parsing the persistent resource test results https://github.com/osic/persistent-resources-tests

-This parsing tool assumes the files given is/was converted from subunit to csv format.
-For example using `` cat subunitFile|subunit-1to2|subunit2csv`` will do the trick :).
-Script returns a valid json containing info about test (name, status, service).
+This parsing tool will convert the given subunit files to csv format enabling them for parsing.
+The script then will returns a valid json containing info about test (name, status, service, start time, stop time, etc).